 Playing on ‘de ol’ banjo

 Dinah was a generic name for fictionalized Black women, but this use of it predates Uncle Toms Cabin and the specific reference to the “untidy cook” named Dinah described by Dr. Ermolaeva.
-It remained “someone’s in ‘de house“, rather than “kitchen”, for almost a century.
-Actually, it disappears entirely for a century as far as publication is concerned.
+It remained “someone’s in ‘de house“, rather than “kitchen”, for a century.
+Actually, the verse disappears entirely for a century as far as publication is concerned.

 A vocal pop hit copyrighted in 1944 and titled “Someone’s in the Kitchen with Dinah” first changed the setting from house to kitchen and surrounded the chorus with many newly penned verses.
 The new words were by Johnny Lange, and the music by Arny Freeman.

 Structurally and topically the song is unrelated to the 1840s minstrel song.
 The inspiration for the songwriter to adopt, and adapt, those lines is unlikely to have been an obscure English minstrel skit of 100 years before.
-Those lines had passed into folk music at that point (or always had been).
+The verse had passed into folk music at that point (or always had been).

 The new “Dinah” pop song was played by the King Cole Trio and Johny Mercer among others, and was recorded by Ray Charles as late as 1959.
 This suggests, though doesn’t prove, that the two songs had yet to be combined in 1944.